- Module code: BS935

 Principal learning outcomes

+To develop an understanding of process engineering and the critical steps required to optimise reactor performance for the production and separation of industrially important compounds.
 Subject Knowledge and Understanding: By the end of the module the student should be able to identify, review and select the key processing steps to convert raw materials into a marketable end product; By the end of the module the student should be able to demonstrate knowledge of different biotechnology reactor designs and analyse what influences the choice of different systems.
 Key Skills: Numeracy; Communication; Use of generic software for data and information.
 Cognitive Skills: By the end of the module the student should be able to interact effectively with Process Engineers on the conceptual design of process systems by oral, written or visual means.
 By the end of the module the student should be able to compare and debate alternative process options based on a critical assessment of the known data.

 Timetabled teaching activities